Lawrence Wright (composer): Biography

 In 1926, he founded The Melody Maker, which initially gave special prominence to songs written by him, as "Horatio Nicholls", and published by his own company.
 The journal became popular, especially among musicians, but because of his conflict of interests Wright sold it to Oldhams Press in 1929; it continued in publication until 2000.

 He sometimes billed himself as "The Daddy of Tin Pan Alley", or "The King of British Songwriters".
 He was famous for promotional stunts, such as riding a camel around Piccadilly Circus to promote his 1924 song "Sahara", and flying the entire Jack Hylton Orchestra around Blackpool Tower in 1927, while dropping sheet music on the visitors, to promote the song "Me and Jane in a Plane".
 In 1927, Wright appeared in a short film made in the DeForest Phonofilm with excerpts of his revue Sensations of 1927.
 In 1933 he married the variety star Betty Warren (born Babette Hilda Hogan).

 He is credited with co-writing over 500 songs, though "many songs likely bear his name as a condition of acceptance for publication".
 His most successful songs included "Shepherd of the Hills" and "Among My Souvenirs", both written with the American composer Edgar Leslie; the latter song was recorded successfully by Paul Whiteman, Hoagy Carmichael, Frank Sinatra, Connie Francis, and Marty Robbins, among many others.
 In 1930 he composed "Amy, Wonderful Amy", a tribute to aviator Amy Johnson with lyrics by Joseph Gilbert.
 Wright's publishing company also obtained the rights to the compositions of American musicians including Hoagy Carmichael, Fats Waller and Duke Ellington.

 He had homes in London and Blackpool.
 His London home was destroyed by bombing in 1940, and three years later he suffered a stroke which confined him to a wheelchair for the rest of his life.
 He continued to write songs, and to supervise his publishing interests, and in 1962 received an Ivor Novello Award for Outstanding Contribution to British Popular Music.

-He died in London in 1964, aged 76.
+He died, aged 76, in Blackpool's Victoria Hospital in 1964, a week after suffering a heavy fall.
 After his death, his music publishing company was sold to Northern Songs.